Zer0-Official/School-Bus-Mate/README.md

 progress, so you can play around with it.
 If the app doesn't function or run, please refer to the `Problems` section below.

-# Problems
+## Problems
 If there are any problems running or using the app, please create a new issue in the GitHub project page.
 Our team will help you ASAP.

-# Credits
+## Credits
 * Ideas/Director: Kevin Jackson
 * PM/Dev/Design/Sales: @Zer0-Official
 * Dev/Design/Wiki: @GooglyTank

-# Contribute
+## Contribute
 If you want to contribute to the project, email [vlethestars10@gmail.com](vlethestars10@gmail.com)

 ## About Us
- Mr J Technologies was founded in 2021 by 2 high schoolers and a teacher to collaborate on a mobile app.
-Also, we do not put a period after Mr in our name. 🙃
- There may be a new app idea in the works...
+ J.A.V.
+Technologies (formerly 'Mr J Technologies') was founded in 2021 by 2 high schoolers and a teacher to collaborate on a mobile app.
+But, there may already be more app ideas in the works...